-Electrical Resistivity Imaging (ERI) is sensitive to variations in the electrical resistivity of the subsurface measured in Ohm meters (Ωm).
-The dominant factors affecting the bulk electric resistivity (and its inverse, conductivity) of soil or rock are material porosity and permeability, the degree and type (including salt content) of fluid saturation, and the presence of clays with moderate to high cation exchange capacity (CEC).
+Electrical Resistivity Imaging (ERI; or Electrical Resistivity Tomography (ERT)) is sensitive to variations in the electrical resistivity of the subsurface measured in Ohm meters (Ωm).
+The dominant factors affecting the bulk electric resistivity (and its inverse: conductivity) of soil or rock are:

 Resistivity measurements are made by inducing an electrical current into the earth through two current electrodes and measuring the resulting voltage difference at two potential electrodes.
 Knowing the current and voltage values, an apparent resistivity value can be calculated, the investigation depth of which is relative to the spacing between electrodes.
 Greater depths are achieved by increasing the electrode spacing.
 A number of different electrode configurations exist, each being suitable under various conditions.

 Modern resistivity systems employ multiple electrodes connected to a central control unit via multiple core cables.
 Once the electrode array is deployed and the sequence program is set in the control unit, readings are automatically taken across a number of electrode positions.